pantheon-systems/terminus-autopilot-plugin/README.md

 * `composer lint`: Syntax-check all php source files.
 * `composer cs`: Code-style check.
 * `composer unit`: Run unit tests with phpunit
+  * No Unit tests currently implemented.
 * `composer functional`: Run functional test with bats
+  * * No Functional tests currently implemented.
 To run all tests together, use `composer test`.

 Note that prior to running the tests, you should first run: